-What is mindfulness and how can it benefit us in our lives, not as some obscure concept, but as something very real that improves our work life and creates a contented mind.
+What is mindfulness and how can it benefit us in our daily lives, not as an obscure concept, but as something that improves our personal and professional lives and creates a contented mind.

 A Definition Of Mindfulness

 It’s a way of paying attention without labeling.
-So when we judge a situation that doesn't have what we think it needs, we are in essence adding something to it.
+When we judge a situation that doesn't have what we think it needs, we are in essence adding something to it.

-And if we wish something did not happen that did happen, we are in essence trying to take something away.
+If we wish something did not happen that did, we are in essence trying to take something away.

-Mindfulness asks us to do neither but simply to be present to this moment, and use that presence as the fuel for the next moment.
+Mindfulness asks us to do neither, but simply be present to this moment, and use that presence as fuel for the next moment.

-It is not to suggest that every moment is going to be beautiful, some moments maybe contain pain suffering or endings, but mindfulness again asks us to allow them to be who and what they are
+It is not to suggest that every moment is going to be beautiful and perfect.
+Some moments maybe contain pain suffering or endings, but mindfulness asks us to allow them to be what they are.

 The way we pay attention is the container in which we experience our lives.
-The container is essentially empty, which means we ourselves choose what everything means so the container is really our own belief system.
+The container is essentially empty, which means we ourselves choose what everything means, so the container is our own belief systems.

-So if we learn to develop a gentle awareness practice and I emphasize the word gentle, that allows us to begin to be friendlier with the present moment, and that leads to freedom.
-Period.
+If we learn to develop a gentle awareness practice, and I emphasize the word gentle, that allows us to begin to be friendlier with the present moment, and that leads to freedom.

 That’s mindfulness in action.

-And on the flip side can you really be fully present with all the joy that presents itself without trying to hold onto it or try to keep it from never changing.
+And on the flip side, can you be fully present with all the joy that presents itsel,f without trying to hold onto it or try to keep it from never changing?
+As if you could!

-So the first big misunderstanding around present moment awareness practice is that people confuse it with just becoming some kind of YES robot, who just hit the switch and turn off all feelings.
+So the first big misunderstanding around present moment awareness practice is that people confuse it with becoming some kind of YES Robot, who just hit the switch and turn off all feelings.
 There is a very subtle point here that is crucial.

-It’s an inner practice to be able to accept what show up in your life as it shows up.
-We have some kind of believe that because we label everything it’s helps us, but most of the time we have no idea what anything even means at the time, and what difference does it make…if it happened to you, how do you know it was supposed to happen.
+It’s an inner practice to be able to accept what shows up in your life as it shows up.
+We have some kind of believe that because we label everything, it’s helps us, but most of the time we have no idea what anything even means at the time, and what difference does it make - if it happened to you, how do you know it was supposed to happen?
 Because it did.

-But still we like to spend out lives arguing with the present moment , as if arguing with ourselves in our own heads long enough, will change the outcome of what has already happened.
+But still, we like to spend out lives arguing with the present moment, as if arguing with ourselves long enough will somehow change the outcome of something that has already happened.
+It's insane.

 Now that does not mean you can’t use this present moment in a more constructive way to change something in your life.
-It means you use the present moment as a stepping stone to create the next moment.
-As the saying goes, if you take good care of this moment, the future will take good care of you,
+It means you use the present moment as a stepping stone to create the next moment and as the saying goes, if you take good care of the present, the future will take good care of you,

-So lets say something happens to you and you label it as bad, and you ruminate on it, why do this happen to me it’s not fair, that guy was a jerk, why did he get the promotion or why did my stock go down.
-Why did the dog throw up on your brand new carpet?
+So let's say something happens to you and you label it as bad, and you ruminate on it.
+For example: why did this happen to me it’s not fair, that guy was a jerk, why did he get the promotion or why did my stock go down or why did the dog throw up on my brand new carpet?

-You have obliterated the present moment because you are somewhere else, in an imaginary world where the dog did not throw up on your carpet and your stocks actually went up in value.
+You have obliterated the present because you are somewhere else, in an imaginary world, where the dog did not throw up on your carpet and your stocks actually went up in value.
 And this is a really painful world, because it's not true.

 I meet people who’ve waste years living in this imaginary world.
 They argue with everything that shows up for them.
 They are in almost constant resistance to their own lives.
-Not only is it futile, it’s the destroyer of happiness and everything you have created, in your work and personal life.
+Not only is it futile, it’s the destroyer of happiness and everything you've created, in your work and personal life.

 The second point is, how are you creating the future when you are feeling angry and pissed off and wondering why things never work out the way they should?

-Well you are poisoning the future, because when the future arrives, it always arrives as the present moment, so if you are arguing with what happened you are arguing with the future of everything you are doing NOW.
+Well, you're poisoning the future, because when the future arrives, it always arrives as the present, so if you are arguing with what happened you are arguing with the future of everything you are doing NOW.